 - Ensure that medicine, soaps and sharp objects are always kept away in a locked cabinet.

-- Keep all cabinets locked so that your child doesn’t accidentally get the caught in between the doors.
+- Keep all cabinets locked so that your child doesn’t accidentally get caught in between the doors.

 - Ensure all electrical cables are stored properly so that your child does not tamper with them.